Joffrey Reynolds

-Joffrey Roy Reynolds (born November 26, 1979) is a former professional Canadian football running back.
-He played eight years for the Calgary Stampeders of the Canadian Football League where he was the franchise's all-time leading rusher with 9,213 rushing yards.
+Joffrey Roy Reynolds (born November 26, 1979) is an American former professional football running back.
+He played eight years for the Calgary Stampeders of the Canadian Football League (CFL) and became Calgary's all-time leading rusher with 9,213 yards.
 For six consecutive years Reynolds rushed for over 1,000 yards.
 He was named a CFL All-Star four times and won a Grey Cup championship with the Stampeders in 2008.
 He attended the University of Houston.
-Joffrey now resides in Houston, Texas with his wife, Brittany, and their two children.
+Reynolds also played for the St. Louis Rams of the National Football League (NFL).

 Early life and college career

 Born in Houston, Texas, Reynolds attended Lee High School in Tyler and starred in football as a running back.

 Following high school graduation, Reynolds played collegiately at the University of Houston.
 Reynolds played in 35 games for the Cougars, and carried the ball 640 times for 2,946 yards (for a 4.6 yards per carry average) and 23 touchdowns.
 Reynolds still holds the Cougars' record for single game yardage (41 carries for 300 yards and 4 touchdowns) in a 2002 game against East Carolina University.